SF-WDI-LABS/express-microblog-add-auth/readme.md

 ## Minimum Requirements

 * A server with RESTful API routes for blog posts.
+Your API should have the following five routes:
+  * `GET /api/posts` to READ all blog posts
+  * `POST /api/posts` to CREATE a new blog post
+  * `GET /api/posts/:id` to READ one blog post
+  * `PUT /api/posts/:id` to UPDATE one blog post
+  * `DELETE /api/posts/:id` to DELETE one blog post
 * Request specs for each of your API routes.
 * A persistent database to store blog posts.
 Blog posts should at minimum have a `title` and `description`.
 * A client that uses AJAX and Handlebars templating to `CREATE`, `READ`, `UPDATE`, and `DELETE` blog posts. **A user should be able to:**